Relevance-Guided Modeling of Object Dynamics for Reinforcement Learning: Model

 \subsection{Object Representation}

-We may represent objects by their contacts and absolute and relative position, velocity, and acceleration.
-Let $K$ be a set of object tracks, where each track $k \in \left\{0,1\right\}^{T \times H \times W}$ is the set of binary instance masks for each observation corresponding to an object.
-Thus, we represent the state at time $t$, $o^t$, by a tuple $(p_a,p_r,v_a,v_r,a_a,a_r,c)$ where $p_a, v_a, a_a \in \mathbb{R}^{|K|}$ are the absolute positions, velocities, and accelerations of objects, respectively and $p_r, v_r, a_r \in \mathbb{R}^{|K| \times (|K|-1)/2}$ are the relative positions, velocities, and accelerations between each pair of objects, respectively.
-Finally, $c \in \left\{0,1\right\}^{|K| \times (|K|-1)/2}$ encodes contacts between object pairs.
-Positions, velocities, and accelerations are computed by taking the median of the observed object point cloud at each time, and contacts are computed from adjacency of object point clouds.
+Given a set of tracklets $L$, we represent the state at time $t$, $o^t$, by a tuple $(p_a,p_r,v_a,v_r,a_a,a_r,c)$ where $p_a, v_a, a_a \in \mathbb{R}^{|L|}$ are the absolute positions, velocities, and accelerations of objects, respectively, and $p_r, v_r, a_r \in \mathbb{R}^{|L| \times (|L|-1)/2}$ are the relative positions, velocities, and accelerations between each pair of objects, respectively.
+Finally, $c \in \left\{0,1\right\}^{|L| \times (|L|-1)/2}$ encodes contacts between object pairs.
+We compute object position by taking the median mask pixel position, and object contact by searching for object masks with adjacent pixels.
+This object state representation succinctly represents the high-dimensional pixel observations as a set of intuitive and casual features, allowing for more efficient learning.